OH1KH/Eighty-9er/README.md

 If the step is 10Hz, two higes numbers are dropped out during adjustment.
 So display shows, "6000" -> "6001 or" 5999 "etc ...

 Press the VFO knob to change the step.
 The rotary encoder has closing contact when pressed.
 The step changes from the default to 100Hz, in the display: -> 1000 -> rit value to display.
-The default value is 700 which can be changed by rotating knob.
+The default value is 700 (that occurs only if eeprom read fails) which can be changed by rotating knob.
 The range is -9000 .. + 9000Hz with steps of 10.
 When no adjustment is made for 2 seconds, the display will show 10, which means that the VFO's step was set at 10Hz at the same go.
+If rit changed new value is written to eeprom and read from there at next startup.

 The next press will give the step and display of 100.
 From here on, the same 1000-> rit / 10-> 100 etc will be rotated ...

 During transmission, the iambic key speed will be displayed as wpm.
 The default is 18 (easily changeable).
 When returning to RX, the least significant numbers of the frequency (if a step is below 1000) are displayed first, and in a few moments they will change the most significant.

 When using the stright key, the display stays on the basic frequency display all the time.

 Rigctld commands that works are: